Vivek-04022001/documentation/coredev/packages-dependencies.md

 ## Packages in detail

-If we look deeper into those, we have more sub-dividers, but first group all into the three groups:
+If we look deeper into those, we've more sub-dividers, but first group all into the three groups:

 Then, based on the 6.0.0.a4 release, these are the packages: